 Tips on Writing a Personal Statement

 There are many resources on the Internet to assist you in writing a personal statement for graduate school.
 No one resource is helpful to everyone and you are encouraged to read several as you start the writing process.

 Following are some resources published on the web.

 While the above articles can provide insight into writing personal statements, there is no substitute for speaking with people at Albion College.
 The faculty in your area of study has been through this process and can assist you with questions.
-In addition, the Office of Career Development is available to you for individual assistance as you start the process.
+In addition, the Career and Internship Center is available to you for individual assistance as you start the process.

 Self Assessment Tests

 When exploring career options, self-assessment tools can help you to verify your vocational thoughts or help to guide you in new directions.
 We encourage you to make an appointment with a career advisor during your first or second year at Albion to determine if any of the following self-assessment tools would be helpful.